EPA Funding for Local Groups Will Help Protect and Restore Massachusetts Environment

-Brockton, MA — The Southeast New England Program (SNEP) is a regional initiative, funded by Congress and managed by the US Environmental Protection Agency, working to preserve and restore coastal waters by providing grants and technical assistance to communities, local organizations and partnerships throughout Rhode Island and Southeastern Massachusetts.
-Today, SNEP is announcing $1.9 million for 2022 SNEP Watershed Implementation Grants (SWIG) for 11 high-priority projects; Massachusetts communities will be beneficiaries of six of the grants, totaling $1 million.
+The Southeast New England Program (SNEP) is a regional initiative, funded by Congress and managed by the US Environmental Protection Agency, working to preserve and restore coastal waters by providing grants and technical assistance to communities, local organizations and partnerships throughout Rhode Island and Southeastern Massachusetts.
+On October 27 and November 4 in Brockton, MA and Providence, RI, respectively, SNEP announced $1.9 million for 2022 SNEP Watershed Implementation Grants (SWIG) for 11 high-priority projects; Massachusetts communities will be beneficiaries of six of the grants, totaling $1 million.
 In addition, the SNEP Network will be providing technical assistance to nine communities, which includes four communities and one Tribe in Massachusetts that will receive free technical assistance to advance their stormwater management and climate resilience priorities.

 SWIG is a partnership between Restore America’s Estuaries, a national non-profit organization, and EPA Region 1, while the SNEP Network is administered through EPA’s partnership with the New England Environmental Finance Center, a non-profit technical assistance provider for EPA Region 1, located at the University of Southern Maine, part of the University of Maine System.
 The awards will be announced at an event at 1 p.m. today in Brockton, MA, at Brockton Iron & Steel, 45 Freight St., Brockton MA, 02301.
 Speakers will include EPA Regional Administrator David Cash, Mayor Robert F. Sullivan of Brockton, Mass.
 Dept. of Environmental Protection Regional Director Millie Garcia-Serrano, and Mass.
 Division of Ecological Restoration Director Beth Lambert.